-Intussusception is a condition in which one segment of intestine "telescopes" inside of another, causing an intestinal obstruction.
-Although it can occur anywhere in the gastrointestinal tract, it usually occurs at the junction of the small and large intestines.
-The obstruction can cause swelling and inflammation that can lead to tearing of the intestines.
+Intussusception is a condition in which one segment of intestine "telescopes" inside of another, causing an intestinal obstruction (blockage).
+Although intussusception can occur anywhere in the gastrointestinal tract, it usually occurs at the junction of the small and large intestines.
+The obstruction can cause swelling and inflammation that can lead to intestinal injury.

 The exact cause of intussusception is unknown.
 In most cases, it is preceded by a virus that produces swelling of the lining of the intestine, which then slips into the intestine below.
 In some children, it is caused by a condition that the child is born with, such as a polyp or diverticulum.